 - Four sources from your annotated bibliography, two sources published between 2000 and 2010, and two sources published between 2011 and 2016

 - Connections between sources (comparisons and contrasts) to support your argument

 In Project 2, you will research and write a literature review that argues how a scholarly conversation about your chosen topic has changed–or not changed–over a period of time.
 Your audience for this project is an academic audience who is unfamiliar with the topic and changes in perspectives regarding the topic.
 Project 1 lays the foundation of research and understanding of scholarship concerning global and cultural interrelationships and interdependencies across place and time.
 You will further develop your research question to reflect the evolution of the research process as it moves from an annotated bibliography to an evidence-based academic essay.

-This assignment will be evaluated using the Project 2 Rubric and the guidelines listed above.
+This assignment will be evaluated using the Project 2 Rubric: Project-2-Tracing-Conversations-Over-Time-Rubric and the guidelines listed above.

 Terms You Should Know

 - Literature Review: A report that overviews and evaluates scholarship about a topic

 - Conversation: Two sides of a topic, often contrasting